Dog Pulls On Leash Tried Everything

 Why Obedience Leashes Works For The Dog: Most walking leashes (nylon leashes) are too short so the dog can’t get space to relax & go potty.

 Nylons come in 4-6ft leashes but even the 6ft leashes are too short for potties.
 While 6ft leashes are great for walks they suck for night potties.
-So, a lot of pet parents do night potties off-leash.
+A lot of pet parents do night potties off-leash.
 The problem with off-leash potting is the level of distraction.
 Distraction makes the dog lose focus and take longer.
 It also sets the dog up to fail with recall if they refuse to come in.
 Obedience leashes are 8ft long.
 Perfect for night potties.
-A longer leash is helpful in obedience training.
-This is because it gives the dog more room to swing into our side (a foundation to heelwork)
+A longer leash is helpful in giving the dog space to pop a squat.

 Already Have A Harness And It Sucks?